 Cavaliers vs. Knicks Injury Report Today - April 26

-The Cleveland Cavaliers (51-31) have one player on the injury report for their NBA playoffs opening round game 5 with the New York Knicks (47-35) at Rocket Mortgage Fieldhouse on Wednesday, April 26 at 7:00 PM ET.
+See the injury report for the Cleveland Cavaliers (51-31), which currently includes only one player listed, as the Cavaliers ready for their NBA playoffs opening round game 5 with the New York Knicks (47-35) at Rocket Mortgage Fieldhouse on Wednesday, April 26 at 7:00 PM ET.

 Watch Cavaliers vs. Knicks with Fubo!